Whitton Farms

 Keith immediately got to work.
 He ordered a pound of zinnia seed, and purchased a 50 lb sack of sunflower seed.
 He tilled up a quarter acre, and together they scattered the zinnia and sunflower seeds.
 Neither of them had any idea how this small garden would change their lives.
 Each day, they both enjoyed watching the seeds germinate, and eventually grow into something quite magical.

 By July, The Forresters had more flowers than they knew what to do with!
-At one point Keith remarked that with so many flowers in the house, it looked like a funeral parlor.
+At one point Keith remarked with so many flowers in the house, it looked like a funeral parlor.
 A sweet neighbor down the road, Mr. Lindsay Chandler, suggested we take his booth one weekend at Agri-center Farmers Market in Memphis to sell buckets of flowers.
 (Mr. Chandler had been flower farming for decades.
 He was an established and well respected flower farmer in the region, and offered loads of encouragement to us throughout the years to come.)

 Keith and Jill took Mr. Chandler up on his offer, and decided to give selling flowers at the farmers market a try.
 That Saturday, they loaded 3 cars with buckets of zinnias and sunflowers, and headed to market.
 That Saturday Keith and Jill sold every stem they took to market, and ultimately generated revenue that surpassed their collective weekly teaching salaries.
 The simple gift of a flower garden kick started a new career path for The Forresters.